Goblins come pint sized.

 Though Dad was very proud of his community service, I know he would have been even more honored to have his stories of military service preserved for future generations.

-If you see any veterans today, please share your thanks for their selfless acts.
+If you happen to see any veterans today, please share your thanks for their selfless acts.

 If you encounter any WWII vets, maybe give them an extra handshake.

-And ask them to share their own stories of service with you, before they’re gone forever.
+Consider asking them to share their own stories of service with you, before they’re gone.

 So I’ve learned something else about packing for a move to a new house.